LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/exercises/game/README.md

 You reach The Altar of Yezzeron!
 The Dieties welcome you to their ethereal realm, and you join them in immortality!
 ```

 This is a great example of a situation in which `struct`s are useful.
-Throughout the code, we make constant use of a `player` struct, which is a model of the player trekking through the dungeon.
+Throughout the code, we make constant use of a `player` struct, which is a data model representing the character trekking through the dungeon.
 The structure keeps track of 3 things:

 1. current level of health (between 0 and 100)
 2. current distance from the destination (aka The Altar of Yezzenon)